 Defining management levels

-Depending on the organizational structure of your fast-casual eatery, your management team may have the following staff on hand:
+Depending on the organizational structure of your fast-casual eatery chain, your management team may have the following staff on hand:

 The General Manager (GM) is responsible for the overall operation of the restaurant.
 They’re the ‘big boss,’ and all business decisions ultimately pass through them.
 With national fast food chains like Burger King or Taco Bell, each location will have one general manager.